visortelle/react-juce/README.md

 Besides that, you can check out a selection of example plugins over at [react-juce-examples](https://github.com/JoshMarler/react-juce-examples)

 If you have a project written with React-JUCE that you want to share, get in touch!
-I would love to showcase your work.
+We would love to showcase your work.

 ## Contributing